 It took me awhile to get this pattern down and figure out that calming the stress sometimes was all that needed to happen.

 It’s also hard to know for certain if it’s really teething pain that’s bothering them.
-I don’t want to give a teething remedy if it’s not the problem.
+I don’t want to give baby teething remedies if it’s not the problem.

 Baby’s often wake at night, and sometimes all they need is the reassurance that they aren’t alone in the dark and cold night.

-Hopefully these steps will help you not have to go through the trial and error I did when figuring out how to soothe a teething baby at night.
+Hopefully these steps will help you not have to go through the trial and error I did when figuring out ways to soothe teething baby at night.